axonweb3/axon/README.md

 - [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the Axon-based chains.
 - [Axon DevOps](https://github.com/axonweb3/axon-devops): includes several utilities, such as monitor, benchmark tool and so on.

-All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface.
+All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface**.
 You can use Axon CLI to do anything related to Axon.

 ## Contributing